Capitalization Rate: Calculator, Formula & What It Is

 What Is Considered a Good Cap Rate?

-Similarly, lower cap rates are associated with safer investments.
-More expensive homes tend to be located in desirable areas, which usually means investors will have an easier time finding tenants and maintaining a high occupancy rate year-round.
+Similarly, lower cap rates are associated with lower-risk investments.
+More expensive properties tend to be located in desirable areas, which usually means investors will have an easier time finding tenants and maintaining a high occupancy rate year-round.

 Factors That Affect the Cap Rate

-A property’s value is a big determining factor of its cap rate.
+The value of a property is an important factor in determining the cap rate.
 While this can be obtained through traditional means, such as obtaining a formal appraisal inspection, the following are factors that typically impact a property’s value and its corresponding cap rate calculation:

-- Location: An attractive location draws in more tenants willing to pay a higher amount of rent.
-Properties close to amenities, such as shopping, entertainment, parks, highly rated schools, and employment centers, tend to be indicative of a more desirable property location.
+- Location: Properties situated in locations that offer attractive amenities tend to draw in more tenants and generate higher rental rates.
+Properties close to amenities—such as shopping, entertainment, parks, highly rated schools, and employment centers—tend to be indicative of a more desirable property location.

 - Features and amenities: A home’s features are another determining factor of the amount of rent tenants may be willing to pay.
 This can include things like the size of the home and the presence of a backyard, patio, or tennis court.

-- Cost of financing: As rates increase and loans become more expensive, property values tend to decrease since the buying power for borrowers goes down.
-However, to improve your chances of getting the best rate possible, you can read our guide on how to get a small business loan.
+- Cost of financing: As rates increase and loans become more expensive, cap rates tend to increase, and property values tend to decrease since the buying power for borrowers goes down.
+To improve your chances of getting the best rate possible, read our guide on how to get a small business loan.

 Who Should Use a Cap Rate

-You can use the cap rate to compare the potential risk and return on investment between multiple investment properties.
-Landlords and long-term investors of both residential and commercial real estate (CRE) can use the cap rate for a variety of properties, including
+Calculating the cap rate of a potential real estate investment can be useful for investors looking to evaluate the potential risk and ROI of the property.
+It can also be used to compare multiple properties to determine which investment may be best for you.
+Both landlords and long-term investors of both residential and commercial real estate can use the cap rate for a variety of properties, including the following:

 - Single-family investment homes